mazim-co/course_selector/README.md

 - [Links](#links)

 ## Project Description
-Over 900 learning course needs to be reviewed and migrated to a new Software.
+Over 900 learning course needs to be reviewed and migrated to a new software.
 The workforce is low and the level of effort is high.
-The purpose of this project is to help the Learning Team to decided wether an exiting course is worth to recolate in a new Learning Record Store or not.
+The purpose of this project is to help the Learning Team to decided wether an exiting course is worth to relocate in a new Learning Record Store or not.

 ## Hypotheses / Questions
 Can a machine leanring algorithm decide if learning course is worth to keep and reduce the amount of courses that needs to be relocated?